sanskarmalkhede/Spotify-Clone/README.md

 # Spotify Clone

-Spotify Clone is a Spotify clone that replicates the core functionalities of the popular music streaming platform.
-This project is developed using [insert tech stack here], providing a robust and user-friendly music experience.
+"Spotify Clone" is a Spotify clone that replicates the core functionalities of the popular music streaming platform.
+This project is developed using React, providing a robust and user-friendly music experience.

 ## Features